Gion Matsuri (祇園祭)

-In this post you’ll find all the details for Gion Matsuri including how to get to Kyoto, where to stay, the history behind the festival, and tips for attending the events at Gion Matsuri.
+In this post, you’ll find all the details for Gion Matsuri including how to get to Kyoto, where to stay, the history behind the festival, and tips for attending the events at Gion Matsuri.

 How to Get to Kyoto

 Kyoto is extremely accessible from most major cities in Japan and it is also easy to get around in Kyoto too.
-If you are traveling internationally by plane you can fly into Kansai International Airport (KIX) in Osaka.
+If you are traveling internationally by plane you can fly to Kansai International Airport (KIX) in Osaka.
 Then from KIX you can take the Kansai-Airport Limousine Bus to Kyoto or take the JR Haruka Line to Kyoto as well.

 If traveling from Tokyo by train you’ll take the Tokaido-Sanyo Shinkansen to Kyoto Station which is about 2 hours and 15 minutes.
-If traveling to Kyoto from Osaka you’ll take the Tokaido-Sanyo Line which is about a 30-minute ride one-way.
+If traveling to Kyoto from Osaka you’ll take the Tokaido-Sanyo Line which is about a 30-minute ride one way.